charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

 - The specified tests working
 - Code running on EC2
 - Code running on the Firebase site
+- Docker Container running on Port 30028

+Please get the FirebaseReact assignment melded into your WebCrafts assignment.

 ## The Config File